YogiiVijay/awesome-chocolates/README.md

 # awesome-chocolates
-Data analysis project for awesome chocolates database.
+Data analysis project for the awesome chocolates database.